Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Introduction

 Our main contribution in this work is to propose, for the first time, a compositional data-driven scheme for the formal estimation of collision risks for stochastic multi-agent AVs with black-box dynamics.
-Our proposed approach is based on the construction of sub-barrier certificates for each stochastic agent via a set of data collected from its trajectories.
+Our proposed approach is based on the construction of sub-barrier certificates for each agent via a set of data collected from its trajectories.
 To do so, we first reformulate the original collision risk problem as a robust optimization program (ROP).
 Since the proposed ROP is not tractable due to an unknown model appearing in its constraints, we collect finite numbers of data from trajectories of each agent and provide a scenario optimization program (SOP) corresponding to the original ROP.
-We then build a probabilistic relation between the optimal value of SOP and that of ROP, and as a result, we formally construct the sub-barrier certificate for each agent based on the number of data and a required level of confidence.
-We propose a compositional technique based on small-gain conditions to quantify the collision risk for the multi-agent AV based on constructed sub-barrier certificates of individual agents from data.
+We then build a probabilistic relation between the optimal value of SOP and that of ROP, and as a result, we formally construct a sub-barrier certificate for each agent based on the number of data and a required level of confidence.
+We propose a compositional technique based on small-gain conditions to quantify the collision risk for the multi-agent AV via sub-barrier certificates of individual agents constructed from data.
 We also propose a relaxed version of compositional results without requiring any compositionality condition but at the cost of providing a potentially conservative collision risk.
-Finally, we present our proposed approaches for \emph{non-stochastic} multi-agent AVs.
-We demonstrate the effectiveness of our proposed techniques by applying them to a vehicle platooning consisting of $100$ vehicles with $1$ leader and $99$ followers.
+Finally, we also present our proposed approaches for \emph{non-stochastic} multi-agent AVs.
+We demonstrate the effectiveness of our proposed techniques by applying them to a vehicle platooning consisting of $100$ vehicles with $1$ leader and $99$ followers (presented as a running example).
+Proofs of all statements are provided in Appendix.
+A graphical representation of the structure of the article and its contributions is illustrated in Fig.~\ref{Diagram}.